Home Career Tips The importance of nurse-patient communication

 What are the challenges of nurse-patient communication?

 Other challenges in nurse-patient communication revolve around the patient’s practical ability to speak clearly and coherently.
-When patients are living with advanced dementia, or serious injuries, or are taking certain medications, they might not be able to speak with their nurses clearly.
-It is crucial that nurses in this situation do everything that they can to effectively draw information from their patients, and many of them have developed clever tactics to do so.
-Patients who, when healthy, are able to speak clearly can often understand their nurses, but simply be unable to respond physically due to their symptoms.
-In these situations, nurses sometimes communicate with them by devising a blink or tapping system.
-Patients who blink or tap their finger twice, for example, might be responding “yes” to a question, while tapping or blinking once is a “no”.
+When patients are living with advanced dementia or serious injuries or are taking certain medications, they might not be able to talk with their nurses.
+Nurses in this situation must do everything they can to draw information from their patients effectively, and many of them have developed clever tactics.
+When healthy, patients who speak clearly can often understand their nurses but cannot respond physically due to their symptoms.
+Nurses sometimes communicate with them by devising a blink or tapping system.
+For example, patients who blink or tap their finger twice might respond “yes” to a question, while tapping or blinking once is a “no”.

 Why does nurse-patient communication matter?